nuggetbucket54/nuggetbucket54/README.md

 Hey, I'm Ryan!
-A soon-to-be 2nd year Engineering Physics (think Electrical + Computer + Mechanical Engineering) student at the University of British Columbia!
+A 2nd year Engineering Physics (think Electrical + Computer + Mechanical Engineering) student at the University of British Columbia!
 Throughout the years, I've accumulated a fairly respectable breadth of working experience: from more software-centric work like [drone-routing algorithms](https://github.com/ubcuas/Dubins-Path), to hardware projects like [satellite payloads](https://github.com/nuggetbucket54/CanSat), to even more artistic design work such as the modelling and design/development of my [personal website](https://ryancheng.vercel.app/).

 <br>